-I am eager to work with graduate students of Library and Information Science.
-Especially, I am available to supervise studies related to information behaviour (otherwise known as information seeking and use, or information practice) within everyday life and leisure settings.
+I am eager to ADVISE graduate students of Library and Information Science and neighboring feilds.
+Especially, I am available to supervise studies related to information behaviour (otherwise known as information seeking, information practice, or information experience) within everyday life and leisure settings.
 I also welcome advisees interested in applying qualitative, exploratory, ethnographic, visual, and/or creative methods.

 current and former phD advisees at toronto